paytonrodman/paytonrodman.github.io/content/resource/graduate-scholarships/social.md

 ---
-title: Rhodes only: The social event
+title: The social event (Rhodes only)
-linktitle: Rhodes only: The social event
+linktitle: The social event (Rhodes only)
 toc: true
 type: docs
 draft: false